How to Play The Moeller Technique – Drumming Power and Endurance

 The down stroke is another big movement in the Moeller method.
 It is similar to the full stroke in its initial phase.
 That is hitting the surface in a whipping motion.
 However, the goal of a down stroke isn’t to return the stick to its original position.

-You want the stick to stay just a couple of inches above the drum.
-This is achieved by snapping your fingers as the stick is going down.
-What results is a loud, snappy sound, or an accent.
+You want the stick to stay just a few inches above the drum.
+This is achieved by snapping your fingers as the stick goes down, resulting in a loud, snappy sound or an accent.

 The down stroke is generally used on the snare for the upbeat and backbeat.
 It is also used for crash hits.